MoE-Enhanced Multi-Domain Feature Selection and Fusion for Fast Map-Free Trajectory Prediction: Proposed Model

-where $(\mu,\sigma)$ and $(\hat{\mu},\hat{\sigma})$ denote the mean and standard deviation of GT and predicted patch, respectively.
-P denote the number of patches, and n represent the number of points within each patch.
-The variance loss measures the variation range of the trajectory:
+where $(\mu,\sigma)$ and $(\hat{\mu},\hat{\sigma})$ denote the mean and standard deviation of GT patches and predicted patches, respectively.
+M denotes the number of patches, and P represents the number of points within each patch.
+The variance loss quantifies the motion variability consistency between patches, ensuring that the predicted trajectory segments exhibit a similar range of motion deviations as the GT, which is essential for capturing the ego vehicle’s acceleration/deceleration characteristics:

 where KL denotes the KL loss and $\varphi$ denotes the SoftMax function.
-The mean loss measures the mean diviation between patches and GT:
+The mean loss measures the position deviation between the centroid of predicted patches and GT patches, which constrains the overall spatial alignment of trajectory segments:

 Our total training loss is:

 where $ \alpha$, $\beta$, and $\gamma$ are hyper parameters, respectively.